SyncGM/external-text/README.md

 You do not need to delete an override before replacing it.
 If you call add_override for a key that already has an override, the override will be replaced.
 Overrides are fully compatible with both MultiLang and Database.

+v3.3 has added the `show_choices` method.
+Use it in a script call with this
+format:

+  `show_choices(!Key!)`

+`!Key!` should be an External Text key that you've formatted for choices as described in the previous section.
+This call will display the choices -- but how do you branch for them?
+With conditional branches!
+Just set up branches that will check the value of the designated ChoiceVariable (found in the SES::ExternalText module).
+If the player chooses the first choice, the result will be 1, the second choice will be 2, and so on.
+If you set it up to use a branch for cancel, the variable will be equal to the number you gave for said branch.
+Easy, right?
+Just put all of your processing in those conditional branches.
+You're done!

 Aliased Methods
 -----------------------------------------------------------------------------